 Solo inflatable kayaks are built to hold one paddler at a time.
 They are typically shorter than tandem kayaks, but this may vary depending on the type of paddling the kayak is intended for.
 Accordingly, there are solo inflatable kayaks for a variety of purposes, from whitewater to recreation to fishing.

 Tandem inflatable kayaks are built to hold two paddlers at a time.
-Some inflatable kayaks, like Advanced Element’s Island Voyage 2, have customizable seating arrangements that allow for one- or two-person configurations.
+Boats like Advanced Element’s Island Voyage 2 have customizable seating arrangements that allow for one- or two-person configurations.
 Convertible tandem kayaks are also a great option for larger paddlers who require more space and carrying capacity.

-There are plenty of brands that have jumped on the inflatable kayak bandwagon these days, but the following are some of the best when it comes to quality and versatility of products:
+Plenty of brands that have jumped on the inflatable bandwagon these days, but the following are some of the best when it comes to quality and versatility of products:

-For specific models, check out Paddling Magazine’s roundup of the best inflatable recreational kayaks for 2020.
+For specific models, check out our roundup of the 12 Best Recreational Inflatable Kayaks For 2021.

-Here are a few inflatable kayaks our team at Paddling Magazine has reviewed:
+Here are a few inflatable kayak reviews from our team at Paddling Magazine:

 - Hobie Mirage i11S